 Project and Host

-GCJ partnered with a Liberian NGO to launch the Liberia Peacebuilder Initiative with a mission to build a community-based network to foster conflict resolution, reconciliation, and sustainable peace.
+GCJ partnered with a Liberian NGO to launch the Liberia Peacebuilder Initiative (LPI) with a mission to build a community-based network to foster conflict resolution, reconciliation, and sustainable peace.
 We formed Peacebuilder Teams from communities in the NE Counties that included elders, women and youth.
 They came together to share and learn skills (traditional practices, Compassionate Listening, Restorative Justice, large group dialogue), exchange experiences, and co-create a peaceful future for all Liberians.
-Peacebuilders share the tools learned in their home communities, then returned to deepen their relationships and share learnings with the other teams at a second series of trainings.
+Peacebuilders share the tools learned in their home communities, then returned to deepen their relationships and share their learnings with the other teams in a second series of trainings.
 Teams represent Liberia’s diversity to build understanding and trust across deep divides of age, ethnicity, class and gender.
 Read more about project and host here.

 Our partner organization, Population Caring Organization (PCO), helped us build powerful relationships with local groups.
 They worked on additional monthly events to expand the reach of the Peacebuilder Initiative.
 Click here to read PCO’s full report.

 - Film-Iron Women of Liberia(link opens in new window)